XProfessorJ/diagram/README.md

-# TIBCO Migration Utility Documentation
+TIBCO Migration Utility Documentation

-## 1. Tool Overview
+1. Tool Overview

-The **TIBCO Migration Utility** is designed to streamline the migration of TIBCO process files to Java-based microservices.
+The *TIBCO Migration Utility* is designed to streamline the migration of TIBCO process files to Java-based microservices.
 It automates the conversion of complex TIBCO XML configurations, XSD schemas, and copybook files into a standardized Java format, improving development efficiency and reducing manual errors.

----

-## 2. Key Features
+2. Key Features

 * Automated conversion of TIBCO process files
 * Support for XSD schema and copybook parsing